-Dr. Gordon Hicken is Assistant Professor of Music and Associate Director of Bands at Midwestern State University in Wichita Falls, TX where he teaches Applied Percussion, Percussion Ensemble, Marching Percussion, Percussion Techniques, Music Technology and Basketball Band.
-In addition to his duties at MSU, Dr. Hicken is a member of the percussion faculty at the Interlochen Summer Arts Camp in Interlochen, Michigan.
-Prior to his appointment at Midwestern State, Dr. Hicken served as the Interim Instructor of Percussion/Assistant Director of Bands at Angelo State University, the Drumline Director and Staff Percussion Arranger at the University of South Carolina, and an Adjunct Instructor of Percussion at Chipola College and Limestone College.
+Dr. Gordon Hicken is an Assistant Professor of Music, Assistant Director of Bands, and Coordinator of Percussion at Stevenson University outside of Baltimore, Maryland where he teaches Marching Percussion, the Pep Band, and Introduction to Music History courses.
+In addition to his duties at SU, Dr. Hicken is a member of the percussion faculty at the Interlochen Arts Camp in Interlochen, Michigan.
+Prior to his appointment at Stevenson, Dr. Hicken served on the faculties of Midwestern State University, Angelo State University, and the University of South Carolina.

 Dr. Hicken holds a Doctor of Music Degree in Percussion Performance from The Florida State University, a Master of Music Degree in Percussion Performance from the University of South Carolina, and a Bachelor of Music Degree in Music Education from Furman University.
 His primary teachers include Dr. John W. Parks IV, Dr. Scott Herring, Dr. John Beckford, Prof. James Hall, and Mr. Ron Schwartz.
-Dr. Hicken is a member of the Percussive Arts Society, National Association for Music Education, College Band Directors National Association, Texas Music Educators Association, and Pi Kappa Lambda National Music Honor Society.
-He currently serves on the Percussive Arts Society University Pedagogy Committee, and he is a proud endorser of Pearl/Adams Musical Instruments, Zildjian Cymbals, Remo Drumheads, Innovative Percussion Sticks and Mallets, and Black Swamp Percussion.
+Dr. Hicken is a member of the Percussive Arts Society, National Association for Music Education, College Band Directors National Association, and Pi Kappa Lambda National Music Honor Society.
+He currently serves on the Percussive Arts Society University Pedagogy Committee, and he is a proud educational artist for Pearl Drums and Adams Musical Instruments, Zildjian Cymbals, Remo Drumheads, Innovative Percussion Sticks and Mallets, and Black Swamp Percussion.